Requesting Repeat Medication

 How do I order my repeat medications?

-There are three ways to order your medication:
+There are four ways to order your medication:

 Please try to avoid phoning so that we can keep our lines available for patients needing urgent medical attention